DefinitelyNotRandomNickname/DiscordMusicBot/README.md

 This is <span style="color:red;">(NSFW)</span> part, and sometimes has lags.
 They depend on API and reddit.

 `pls` sends tag selected image/gif from `https://nekobot.xyz` API.
 Tags are listed in `/help pls` and in `help.py` file.
-My favorite is tag `food`.
+My favorite tag is `food`.

 `dicpic` this shit is fire to send on your friend's server.
 Dic pic is precisely selected randomly from TOP 100 hot of `r/MassiveCock` subreddit.

 ## Miscellaneous
 There's also `on_voice_state_update` function that detects if that guy with `284580506878869504` ID has connected to the voice channel.
-If he's in there for like 60 minutes bot is join him and play some good ass music.
+If he's in there for like 60 minutes bot is gonna join to him and play some good ass music.
 This function is kinda buggy, but w/e.

 With `on_message` function you can set up bot responses to certain sentences, and there was also plan for doing laundry alarm that would go WEE WOO WEE WOO, but finally I had no time for it.